luc-blaeser/gcbench/README.md

 Specific:
 - For compute-intense cases, utilization is relatively high (`extendable-token` and `random-maze`).
 - Compacting GC allows many more allocations of larger objects (limit test case `blobs`).
-- Copying GC scales higherr and is more efficient for smaller objects (limit cases `rb-tree` and `trie-map` and instruction total for all cases except `blobs`).
+- Copying GC scales higher and is more efficient for smaller objects (limit cases `rb-tree` and `trie-map` and instruction total for all cases except `blobs`).
 - A lot of temporary function-bound objects produce a high garbage load (e.g. cases `rb-tree`, `trie-map`).